This is a continuous seasonal diary which I will add to as the season progresses.

 Jack and the not-Beanstalk ;-) It's the new-to-us Jack Bean from the seeds given to Lissa recently.
 Anyway it's growing well except that 'something or someone' is busy skeletonising the leaves.
 Whether I'm growing this plant in the right place (western-facing) or in the right season is anyone's guess right now.
 I'm not a fan of the beans themselves but it's good to grow something on the trellis until it's time to grow the Tatume squash.
 So hoping that there…Continue

 While I'm outback pottering about in the dirt, my other half is slaving away on the veranda making mosaic and Pique Assiette whoopee.

-It goes to show how…Continue
+It goes to show how productive the outdoors can be.

 With the lack of access to my back yard to get soil or any machinery down there I decided a few years ago to build a down and dirty wicking bed by converting my poorly performing raised garden bed to a wicking bed.
 But I'd be filling it with just dirt and manure as opposed to the perlite/sand/vermiculite/compost/coir combination that seems to be standard media components in wicking beds.
 I then planted two tomato plants.
 One in the standard wicking bed and one in my ghetto one.
 I didn't…Continue

 Just a few photos of the tropical root vegetables (mainly from the ginger family) that I'm growing to show that I don't just grow weeds....
 Actually I have had some success with this kind of crop two years running so I may have found a good spot to grow them.
 These plants are great as they hardly need any maintenance, save you money (especially the rhizome spices) and give your garden a nice tropical feel.
 Best of all they are easily grown in polystyrene boxes.…Continue